 In order to identify diseases, conditions and interventions that were not suitable for development, the threshold criteria were applied.
-These threshold prioritisation criteria describe characteristics that were considered necessary for successful functioning of a clinical quality registry (using the framework criteria as a guide).
+These threshold prioritisation criteria describe characteristics that were considered necessary for successful functioning of a clinical quality registry (using the Framework for Australian clinical quality registries criteria as a guide).
 A full list of prioritisation criteria, together with the rationale for their application as threshold criteria, is listed in Table 1.
 Diseases, conditions and interventions that did not meet these threshold criteria were not included in further prioritisation.
 The method of assessment of the threshold criteria is provided in Table 4.
 Attachment 3 provides information about diseases, conditions and interventions that did not meet one or more threshold prioritisation criterion.